ctrlaltdeleon/infinitygauntlet/books/problem-solving-with-algorithms-and-data-structures-using-python-2nd/pswaadsup-1.md

 ### 1.10: Control Structures

 - Algorithms require 2 important control structures:
-  - Iteration
+  - Iteration.
-  - Selection
+  - Selection.
-- Iteration comes in terms such as "while" and "for" statements.
+- Iteration comes in terms such as `while` and `for` statements.
 - While is a general purpose iterative structure that checks to see if the condition is True or False.
-- Example of a "while" statement:
+- Example of a `while` statement:

 ```py
 while counter <= 5 and not done: